menosgeze/Website2/content/_index.md

 # GEZE

 Hi all!
-I will be the content of this website.
-I will mainly post two things:
+I will mainly post two things in this website:
 ![myself](./myself.jpg)
 {{< columns >}}